-Reyvow is only used to treat a migraine that is already happening.
-It shouldn’t be taken every day to prevent migraine attacks.
-And you shouldn’t take more than one dose per 24 hours.
+Specifically, Reyvow is approved for adults to treat migraine episodes that are already happening.
+It should not be taken every day to prevent migraine attacks.

 Some people may experience mild to serious side effects during their Reyvow treatment.
 Below are some of the most commonly reported side effects in studies of the drug.